 After childbirth, the levels of hormones (estrogen and progesterone) in a woman’s body quickly drop.
 And this leads to chemical changes in her brain that may trigger mood swings.
 In addition, many mothers are unable to get the rest they need to fully recover from giving birth.
 Constant sleep deprivation can lead to physical discomfort and exhaustion, which can contribute to the symptoms of postpartum depression.
+And nobody feels their best when they’re overtired!

-Symptoms of postpartum depression are similar to symptoms for depression, but may also include:
+Symptoms of postpartum depression are similar to symptoms for depression.
+But may also include:

 - Crying more often than usual.